josefmonje/html-css-and-basic-bootstrap/chapter2.md

 Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.

 > [http://getbootstrap.com/getting-started/](http://getbootstrap.com/getting-started/)

+CSS can be tedious so Bootstrap takes care of most of the things you need to make a good-looking site.

 ```